-The first part is knowledge-based assessments which can be undertaken online through our e-learning platform.
+The first part is knowledge-based assessments which is undertaken online through our e-learning platform

-The second part is practical observation which must be conducted face to face at APSI’s East Perth campus with our hospitality trainer.
+The second part is practical observation with scenarios and role plays which must be conducted at APSI’s East Perth campus with our hospitality trainer.

 Mode of Delivery

-A nationally recognised statement of attainment will be issued to the participant on the same day upon successful completion of all assessments.
+A nationally recognised statement of attainment will be issued upon successful completion of all assessments.

 - $150 per person

 - For more terms & conditions and refund policy, please click here.